RigsOfRods-Community/ai-waypoints/README.md

 Open an issue in this repository and provide the terrain name, desired preset name and waypoints list.
 Pull requests are welcomed also, the json file is very simple structured.

 # Load local file
-Put `waypoints.json` file inside `Documents\My Games\Rigs of Rods\savegames` on Windows or `~/.rigsofrods/savegames` on Linux.
-Rigs of Rods will load that instead of fetching from github.
+Put `waypoints.json` inside `Documents\My Games\Rigs of Rods\savegames` on Windows or `~/.rigsofrods/savegames` on Linux.
+Rigs of Rods will load that file instead of fetching from GitHub.

 # Terrains with waypoint presets
 f1_testtrack 0.8